aws-samples/mask-pii-with-aws-glue-blog/README.md

-# Copy and scrub PII between Amazon RDS databases using visual ETL jobs in AWS Glue Studio
+# Copy and mask PII between Amazon RDS databases using visual ETL jobs in AWS Glue Studio

-This repository is an accompaniment to the blog post __Copy and scrub PII between Amazon RDS databases using visual ETL jobs in AWS Glue Studio__.
+This repository is an accompaniment to the blog post __Copy and mask PII between Amazon RDS databases using visual ETL jobs in AWS Glue Studio__.

 The artifacts in this repository will help you complete the **Prerequisites** highlighted in the blog post.